Shahid Mahmud Jangi: Author

-Ekdin Ghum Bhanga Shohore

 Lyricist

-Shahid Mahmud Jangi started writing songs in 1977.
+Jangi started writing songs in 1977.
 He has carved a niche for himself in the field of songwriting with a number of hit songs for many pioneering Bangladeshi bands and soloists.
 Jangi shared his thoughts on the state of music in Bangladesh.

-Jangi wrote the patriotic song, Mukto Manik Pabar Ashaye Amra Dichchhi Pari for Souls’ second album.
-He also penned Dik-e Dik-e Ahajari Shobar Chokkhe Pani, Protidin Protiti Muhurto Keno Chute Jetam Tomar Kachhe, Tumi Ami Noy Aj Cholo Gai Gaan,Oi Dekho Gaichhe Paul Robson...Dekho Dukhi Janata Egiye Chole, Tader-i Gaan Kore Bob Marley, Cha-er Cup-e Porichoy Tomar Sathey and Anobik Aghate Hiroshima Kande for the band.

-Jangi also wrote songs like Aj Je Shishu Prithibir Aloye Eshechhe, Tritiyo Bishwa Emoni Ek Bishwa, Hey Bangladesh, Tomar Boyosh Holo Koto and many others for Renaissance.

-He has also written all the songs for Pilu Khan's upcoming solo album, Tomra Bhalo Acho To?
-Having penned captivating songs for multiple renowned artists over the years, Jangi aspires to keep doing what he loves."ঘুম ভাঙ্গা শহরে (In the Woke Up City)" was also the first rock song of Bangladesh and the song was written by legendary lyricist Shahid Mahmud Jangi.

 Over the years, he has gained success in songwriting, emerging as a legendary lyricist of Bangladesh.
 Besides traditional and colloquial songs, he has whelmed many patriotic anthems in the pop and rock genres.
 His topics of songs comprise love, hardships, as well as songs about growing up in Bangladesh.
 Music lovers have called him a lyricist with a different style.
-Many renowned singers and composers have acknowledged and accredited him for his contributions to their carrier.
+Many renowned singers and composers have acknowledged and accredited him for his contributions to their careers.

 There are many article published about him in several newspapers and online portals.